 - (1) Interconnected network.
 A sidewalk network that interconnects all dwelling units with other dwelling units, non-residential uses, and common open space shall be provided throughout each development.
 Sidewalks shall be separate and distinct from motor vehicle circulation routes to the greatest extent possible.
 The pedestrian circulation system shall include gathering/sitting areas and provide benches, landscaping and other street furniture where appropriate. - (2) Sidewalks required.
 In all zone districts, except for the O district, sidewalks are required along both sides of a street.
 Within the O district, sidewalks are required along one side of the street unless the development is served by rural local streets. - (3) Sidewalk width.
 Sidewalks shall be a minimum of five (5) feet wide when adjacent to local streets; a minimum of five (5) feet wide along one side and eight (8) feet wide along the other side of collector streets; and a minimum of eight (8) feet wide along arterial streets.
 A four (4) foot wide detached sidewalk is the preferred sidewalk alternative within local street rights-of-way.
-Sidewalks adjacent to storefronts in commercial areas shall be ten (10) to fifteen (15) feet in width, or consistent with the average sidewalk width on a block if building in an area with existing sidewalks. - (4) Sidewalk location.
-Sidewalks shall be located within the right-of-way unless otherwise authorized by the Council.
+Sidewalks adjacent to storefronts in commercial areas shall be ten (10) to fifteen (15) feet in width, or consistent with the average sidewalk width on a block if building in an area - (15) feet in width, or consistent with the average sidewalk width on a block if building in an area with existing sidewalks. - (4) Sidewalk location.
+Sidewalks shall be located within the right-of-way unless otherwise Page 119 of 205 authorized by the Council.